pradeepan02/pradeepan02/README.md

 - **Full Stack Development**: Building end-to-end web applications with modern frameworks and tools.
 - **AI Engineering**: Designing and deploying machine learning models, NLP systems, and AI-driven solutions.
 - **Tech Exploration**: Constantly experimenting with new technologies and frameworks to stay ahead of the curve.
+- **Open Source Contributor**: Actively contributing to open-source projects and sharing knowledge with the community.

 ---